Boat Tours and Other Activities in Calanques National Park

 This is where one of my favourite parts of this excursion takes place: the captain drops anchor in the Calanques so that travellers can dive into the crystal-clear waters of the Mediterranean.
 And that's not all!
 You'll even have the opportunity to use the snorkelling equipment provided by the activity operator to dive under the sea.
 How cool is that?

 Recommended if...
-You don't want to miss this experience in Marseille, where you can enjoy a relaxing day aboard a comfortable sailboat that includes lunch, drinks and snorkelling equipment.
+You don't want to miss out on this experience in Marseille, where you can enjoy a relaxing day aboard a comfortable sailboat that includes lunch, drinks and snorkelling equipment.

 What will you see on the boat trip around Marseille?